Find Affordable College Courses

 $15,966 Average Tuition & Fees

-You’ll be in good company if you decide to attend Michigan State University.
-It ranked #3 on our 2023 Best Value Music Schools in Michigan list.
-Located in the city of East Lansing, Michigan State is a public school with a fairly large student population.
+The excellent programs at Michigan State University helped the school earn the #3 place on this year’s ranking of the best music schools in Michigan.
+Located in the small city of East Lansing, Michigan State is a public school with a very large student population.

 The average tuition and fees for an in-state undergraduate at Michigan State are $15,966 a year.
 Music majors at Michigan State take out an average of $26,582 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $344.